The Eviction Process in Massachusetts

 On November 1, the tenant sends you an apology.
 They explain everything going on in their life.
 They say they're going to get you the rent somehow and they ask you to wait.

-You wait nine days until Sunday, November 10.
+For this scenario, let’s say this is a tenant you want to keep, and you decide to give them a grace period.
+You wait nine more days, until November 10.
 The tenants are silent.
-You believe they are going to have to move back in with their family.
-You decide to start eviction.
+You believe they are going to have to move back in with their family, but they have stopped responding to texts.
+You decide to start eviction by serving a Notice to Quit.

 Special city forms may be required as well, in Boston, Cambridge, Somerville and others.